 COLLEGE PROCEDURES CP 2-22

 Before a classified staff position can be placed on the approved salary schedule, a position description must be developed.
 The position description should include the following descriptive elements: title, assigned division and department, exempt or non-exempt status, supervision received, supervision exercised, job summary, list of duties and responsibilities, required and preferred qualifications, and physical requirements of the position.
-Upon completion of the position description, a three person panel appointed by the President and comprising one staff member and two administrators will evaluate the position using an approved position evaluation methodology and grading system.
+Upon completion of the position description, a panel appointed by the President or his designee will evaluate the position using an approved position evaluation methodology and grading system.

 A position review or desk audit may be requested by either a classified employee or his/her immediate supervisor.
 Position reviews are usually conducted when significant changes have been made to the duties and responsibilities of a position.
 A significant duty or responsibility change is one that is consistently being accomplished by the employee, not one that is infrequent or not in keeping with current duties and responsibilities.